bonitasoft/bonita-doc/md/using-list-and-search-methods.md

 1. Change the value of `bonita.platform.persistence.platform.enableWordSearch` (for the platform) or `bonita.platform.persistence.tenant.enableWordSearch` (for a tenant) to `true` in the following line:
-`
-`
+`<constructor-arg name="enableWordSearch" value="false" />`
 2. For each object you be excluded from word-based search, add a mapping to the `wordSearchExclusionMappings` set.
-Each mapping has the following form:
+Each mapping has the following form:`<value>org.bonitasoft.engine.identity.model.SUser</value>'
-`
-org.bonitasoft.engine.identity.model.SUser`

 When you restart the Engine, these settings are applied and word-based search comes into operation.